-Richard Skolnik.
-(2019).
-Global Health 101: 4th Edition is the main text for primary readings.
+Kathryn H. Jacobsen's Introduction to Global Health: 4th Edition. is the main text for primary readings.
 Chapters will be assigned for each week of the class as outlined in the syllabus.
 Additional readings may be provided in PowerPoint slides containing information from other relevant resources.
 Students are expected to review all assigned reading materials for each week to be able to actively participate in all components of the class.